 2.3.4 Trade offs in cost-benefit of interactions

 The balance between costs and benefits in plant-weevil BSPM interactions has been investigated in several systems (e.g., Dufaÿ & Anstett 2004; Franz 2004; Franz & Valente 2005; Nunes et al. 2018; Saunders 2020; Toon et al. 2020).
 Plants engaged in BSPM with weevils require cross-pollination for a large fruit set.
 Therefore, a major pressure they have experienced is pollen limitation, linked to inadequate pollen quality and/or quantity (Franz 2007a; Nunes et al. 2018), a widely observed condition for tropical flora (Tremblay et al. 2005; Wolowski et al. 2014).
-Under this pressure, the advantage of having specialized pollinators is believed to be high (Silberbauer 1990), especially in the understorey where small plants do not compete well for generalist pollinators because their floral displays are less conspicuous (Turner 2001).
-The benefit to the plant is clear when weevils develop only on male flowers or on non-reproductive tissues (e.g., live or decaying stems, bracts and petals), and therefore do not affect propagule production (Dufaÿ & Anstett 2003; Dao et al. unpublished).
-This case is widely encountered in “pollination by deceit” systems (Dufaÿ & Anstett 2003) described in many palms (Arecaceae), where adult weevils search for male inflorescences where development of larval stages take place but are mislead by female inflorescences producing similar attractants but no rewards.
+Under this pressure, the advantage of having specialized pollinators is believed to be high (Silberbauer-Gottsberger 1990), especially in the understory where small plants do not compete well for generalist pollinators because their floral displays are less conspicuous (Turner 2001).
+The benefit to the plant is clear when weevils develop only on male flowers or on non-reproductive tissues (e.g., live or decaying stems, bracts and petals), and therefore do not affect propagule production (Dufaÿ & Anstett 2003; Dao et al. 2023).
+This case is widely encountered in “pollination by deceit” systems (Dufaÿ & Anstett 2003) described in many palms (Arecaceae), where adult weevils search for male inflorescences where development of larval stages take place but are misled by female inflorescences producing similar attractants but no rewards.
 Such a benefit is, however, less evident when the flower buds or seeds are destroyed during the larval development of the weevils, and sometimes it even results in a sharp reduction in the fitness of the host.
 For example, brentids in the genus Antliarhinus are ovule parasites that can destroy up to 80% of the seeds of their cycad host Encephalartos.
-However, as adults still play an important role in cross-pollinating their host, their association remains potentially stable over evolutionary times (Donaldson 1997; Toon et al. 2020).
+Despite this damage, it has been shown that adults contribute up to 10% to the cross-pollination of their host(Donaldson 1997).
 Similarly, the main pollinator of the palm Syagrus coronata is a specialist weevil of the genus Anchylorhynchus (Derelomini), which are known to be seed predators (de Medeiros et al. 2019).
 However, it has been recently shown that there is variation in the genus, with some species only being able to develop on aborted female flowers and therefore harmless to the plant (de Medeiros 2022 in press).
-Studies of these two examples can reveal why such costly pollination systems are maintained when less costly ones, involving other specialist or generalist pollinators, are potentially available and how interactions evolve along the mutualism-antagonism spectrum (Fenster et al. 2004; de Medeiros et al. 2019).
+Studies on these peculiar cases can reveal why such costly pollination systems are maintained when less costly ones, involving other specialist or generalist pollinators, are potentially available and how interactions evolve along the mutualism-antagonism spectrum (Fenster et al. 2004; de Medeiros et al. 2019).

 In some cases, the detrimental effect of the larval development of weevil pollinators is mitigated by specific plant adaptations.
 In the dwarf palm (Chamaerops humilis), the process associated with fruit development leads to the termination of larval development on female inflorescences of Derelomus chamaeropsis.
 Thus, the maintenance of the populations of this obligate pollinator relies solely on male inflorescence tissues, with no impact on seed sets (Dufaÿ & Anstett 2004).
 Control of the detrimental effects of larval development may also include other organisms.
-For example, in the orchid genus Dichaea, pollination depends exclusively on the activity of a baridine weevil developing as an ovule parasite.
+For example, in the orchid Dichaea cogniauxiana, pollination depends heavily on the activity of a baridine weevil developing as an ovule parasite.
 Normally, about 20% of fruits are lost to weevil larvae, but the activity of a parasitic wasp killing weevil larvae at an early stage can significantly reduce the fraction of seeds lost to the weevil (Nunes et al. 2018).
-Such tripartite interactions are probably overlooked although they potentially play a significant role for weevil-based BSPM systems.
+Such tripartite interactions involving a plant, a pollinator and a parasitoid are probably overlooked, although they potentially play an important role in weevil-based BSPM systems.